 When it comes to efficacy or proven benefits, the research on multivitamins is established.
 But the issue all too often is that we tend only to reach for a ‘cure’ when we are already feeling run-down or actually sick, so the effects of taking a supplement may not be felt immediately, or not until the body is returning to its usual healthy state.

-Not only might it be too late, the elements our body actually needs may be available only at ‘trace’ amounts, i.e. too low to be effective or may pass through the body before being properly absorbed (many nutrients need to be taken in tandem with one another for absorption).
+Not only might it be too late, but the elements our body actually needs may also be available only at ‘trace’ amounts, i.e. too low to be effective or may pass through the body before being properly absorbed (many nutrients need to be taken in tandem with one another for absorption).

 We also can’t recommend taking multivitamins or multivitamin powder as a replacement to a food source.

 Insufficient Veggies and Fruit in our Diet

 Not everyone likes or can swallow capsules or tablets though.
 According to a recent Harris poll 40% of the US population have difficulty taking pills or tablets, so the powder-in-water form may be the best solution for this large group of consumers.